Whether you are a business owner or a consumer, credit matters. That’s a fact. Good credit is a tool that opens up tons of financial opportunities.

 - Credit Composition: if your credit report only shows credit card accounts, you can add credit variety by asking other creditors to provide your payment information to credit bureaus.
 These can include your student loans, store credit cards, furniture store credit, etc.

-This is why it is very important to restore, maintain, and grow your credit, so you can enjoy great interest rates and keep financial doors open in case you need them.
+It is very important to restore, maintain, and grow your credit: that way you can enjoy great interest rates and keep financial doors open in case you need them.
 But above all, you will save tons of money!
 Ready to improve your credit score?
 Learn here how to boost your credit score by 60 points in 60 days!